captn3m0/captn3m0.github.com/pages/setup.md

 ## Who am I, and what do I do?

 I'm Abhay Rana, more popularly known as Nemo.
 I am a hacker, web developer, writer, and a UX enthusiast. ~~I am working on a book called [The Joy of Software Development][josd].~~

 I do tech and security related things at [Razorpay](https://razorpay.com).

-I run [HackerCouch](https://hackercouch.com/), which is like couchsurfing for hackers.
+I run [HackerCouch](https://hackercouch.com/), which is like couchsurfing for hackers and [other projects](/projects/).

 ## What hardware do I use?

 ![My current home setup](/img/battlestation.jpg)

 Most of my work is done on my Macbook Air 2015 running Arch Linux.
-My personal laptop is a [System76 Galgago Pro][galago].
+My personal laptop is a [System76 Galgago Pro][galago], which sits as my home batlestation (pictured above).

-My primary phone is a [iPhone SE][se].
-I use a Nokia 105 as my secondary phone for my work.
-I backup all of my media to my home server.
+My primary phone is a [iPhone SE][se]. ~~I use a Nokia 105 as my secondary phone for my work.~~ I backup all of my media to my home server.
 Other than this, I own a [Kindle Paperwhite][pw3].
-For my music, I have a pair of [Jaybird X3][jaybird], which I sometimes use.
+For my music, I have a pair of [Jaybird X3][jaybird], alongside the noise-cancelling [Sennheiser HD 4.50][btnc].

 I own a [Leopold FC660C][fc660c] keyboard (Topre switches) which I use at home.
 My keyboard at work is a [Cooler Master QuickFire Rapid-i][quickfire] mechanical keyboard (Cherry MX Brown).
 I have a [dual][curved]-[monitor][lguw] setup at home and a Dell Ultrasharp at work.
 I am an ocassional gamer and use the [Logitech G300s][g300s] at both work and office (its [heavily customizable][ratslap]).
 I also have a [Steam Controller][steamcontroller] and a few more [fancy][riitech] [keyboards][logitechbt] for my HTPC.

-At home, I have a Raspberry Pi 2 Model B and a PC/HomeServer, which runs lots of tiny services, which are proxied over to the internet with a Digital Ocean droplet in the `BLR1` region.
+At home, I have a Raspberry Pi 2 Model B (soon upgrading to Pi 4) and a PC/HomeServer, which runs lots of tiny services, which are proxied over to the internet with a Digital Ocean droplet in the `BLR1` region.
 I wrote about it in [detail][homeserver].

-I am also a speedcuber; my primary cube is a GuoGuan YueXiao Pro (stickerless).
+I am also a speedcuber; my primary cube is a stickerless Gans 356 R (Magnetic).
 I also own several other twisty puzzles, including a Axis Cube and a Megaminx.

 ## And what software?